kaleshwar6610/UserLoginWithJWTAuthorization/README.md

-spring security project where we use
+Spring Security Project

+Where we validate

-1 -> username and password to get the token
+-> use username and password to get the token

-2 -> use this token to access all the other api's in the repo.
+-> use this token as authentication to access all the other api's in the repo.